hecmerod/betty/.github/chatmodes/fe-dev.chatmode.md

 - Implement **proper error handling** with user-friendly messages
 - Use **async/await** for asynchronous operations
 - Follow **dependency injection** patterns
+- **Direct imports only**: Import specific files, never use barrel exports (export files)
+- **Simplify when possible**: Remove unnecessary repository layers if use cases can call services directly
+- **Explicit dependencies**: Make all imports and dependencies clear and traceable

 ### File Organization